 Pricing is negotiable, personality, experience and technical skills are not.
 The cost is the least important aspect of choosing a photographer.
 What is a reasonable budget for wedding photography?
 It is not just their time on the day but two or more days editing and designing.
 Decide what you want first.
 Find what you like and get a good idea of what’s going to be needed and approximately how much this costs.
 After this set a budget.
 Don’t forget to include an album.
 JPEG’s on a USB Drive are easily mislaid and technology keeps moving forward.
 Images in print have a degree of permanency.
 There is a vast range of wedding albums available.
 We spent a lot of time researching albums and offer Wedding Books by Graphi-Studio, Italy.
 Which have a lifetime guarantee.
 A quality wedding book is an investment, part of your family legacy, an heirloom.
 Think grand children.
 If a photographer is asking a very low price, be cautious.
 Ask why are they so cheap?
 If it sounds too good to be true then it almost certainly is.

-Once you have established your date.
-First, verify that we are available on your wedding day by contacting Andrew on 0862404008, or by e-mail.
-Or complete the enquiry form on the contact page of this website.
+Once you have established your wedding date.
+Check we are available for your wedding day by contacting Andrew on 0862404008, or complete the enquiry form on the contact page.
 After you have confirmed your date is available, please complete a booking form and send by post or email.
-Payment of a booking retainer (€350) to secure the date can be made by bank transfer or paid over the phone by Visa card.
+We require a booking retainer (€350) to secure the date.
+Payment by bank transfer or Visa card.
 This is deducted from the final balance.

 Yes.
 We are fully insured with Public Liability and Indemnity Insurance.
 Many venues and most locations, especially OPW properties, require your photographer to have insurance.

-It varies, usually 500+ photographs on a USB stick, from which to select your album pictures.
+It varies, usually 500+ photographs on a USB card, from which to select your album pictures.
 You may also freely copy or make prints to share with your family and friends.